eurodyn/QLACK/QLACK-TS/README.md

 ## Build & publish process
 * Go to the root of the project you want to publish.
 * Edit `package.json` to update the version.
-* Go to the root of the QLACK-TS project and execute: `ng build --prod`
+* Go to the root of the QLACK-TS project and execute: `ng build --prod --project {projectname}`
 * Go to the root of the project you want to publish under `dist` folder and execute: `npm publish`